jfmatth/DjangoOnKubernetes/README.md

-# DjangoOnKubernetes (K8s)
+# DjangoOnKubernetes

-## A step by step guide to build a Django app to Kubernetes (Multipass, MicroK8s, Kubernetes, Helm)
+## A step by step guide to build a Django app to Kubernetes (Multipass, K3s, and  Helm)

 - Build a basic Django App
   - Use a Windows-friendly waitress WSGI server to serve our app locally and in K8s
   - Utilize whitenoise to server static files from Django
   - Validate admin site functions
 - Use Docker Desktop for Windows to help us build our images
-- Use MicroK8s as our Kubernetes testing platform (or MiniKube)
+- Use K3s as our Kubernetes testing platform
-- Learn HELM to deploy our application to K8s
+- Learn HELM to deploy our application to Kubernetes

 ## Why did I build this?